Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

 \subsection{Power Transmission Expansion Problems}

 The overview of TEPs under uncertainty summarized in Table~\ref{tab:TEP} shows that most early studies use two-stage RO while more recent works adopt DRO and SP models. \citet{Velloso2020_TPS_TEP} model the long-term demand growth and VRE adoption as SP and short-term net load uncertainty by DRO. \citet{Alvarado2022_TPS_TEP} consider line hardening to enhance resiliency against earthquakes and model the pre-contingency preparations as SP and utilize the DRO framework to model the decision-dependent post-contingency failure probabilities of components (generators, lines, substations).
-The model includes DER services such as load increase/decrease via connection/disconnection of distributed generators to the grid) as well as load shifting as a form of partial demand flexibility.
-Similarly, \citep{Alvarado2018_TPS_TEP} consider DER services and model the failure probability of generators and transmission lines as DRO with a tailored moment-based ambiguity set. \citet{Giannelos2025_TEP} endogenously model the uncertainty of demand response programs to depend on line expansion decisions, and propose a framework to extend the scenario to represent the combined exogenous-endogenous uncertainties.
+The model includes DER services such as load increase/decrease via connection/disconnection of distributed generators to the grid as well as load shifting as a form of partial demand flexibility.
+Similarly, \citet{Alvarado2018_TPS_TEP} consider DER services and model the failure probability of generators and transmission lines as DRO with a tailored moment-based ambiguity set. \citet{Giannelos2025_TEP} endogenously model the uncertainty of demand response programs to depend on line expansion decisions, and propose a framework to extend the scenario to represent the combined exogenous-endogenous uncertainties.
 The most common uncertain variable is demand, followed by the VRE generation and the nameplate capacity of generators.
-The probabilistic nature of component failure is captured in \citep{Alvarado2018_TPS_TEP, Alvarado2022_TPS_TEP}.
-Peak demand's uncertainty, which is central to reserve requirements, is modeled in \citep{Zhang2017_TPS_TEP, Giannelos2025_TEP, Garcia2023_AE_TEP}, while the latter also accounted for the uncertainty of VOM cost.
+The probabilistic nature of component failure is captured in \citep{Alvarado2018_TPS_TEP, Alvarado2022_TPS_TEP}. \citet{Zhang2017_TPS_TEP} and \citet{Giannelos2025_TEP} {model} peak demand uncertainty, which is central to reserve requirements; additionally, \citet{TapiaEtal2026_TEP}, {consider the uncertainty of VOM cost}.
+Finally, \citet{TapiaEtal2026_TEP} {consider} wildfire ignition risk and its impact on TEPs with two uncertainty sets define for line de-energization (disconnecting the line) as well as solar and wind generation.